habout632/StarGAN2/README.md

 <p align="center"><img width="40%" src="jpg/logo.jpg" /></p>

 --------------------------------------------------------------------------------
-This repository provides a PyTorch implementation of [StarGAN](https://arxiv.org/abs/1711.09020).
+This repository is forked from Official StarGAN v1.0 and add new features to the model according to paper StarGAN v2 provides a PyTorch implementation of [StarGAN](https://arxiv.org/abs/1711.09020).
 StarGAN can flexibly translate an input image to any desired target domain using only a single generator and a discriminator.
 The demo video for StarGAN can be found [here](https://www.youtube.com/watch?v=EYjdLppmERE).

 <p align="center"><img width="100%" src="jpg/main.jpg" /></p>